acushla606/eye-doctor-chatbot/README.md

 ---

-### 📸 Demo
+### Demo

 https://app.chatgptbuilder.io/bots/1570837/sw/?url=https%3A%2F%2Flongmonteyecarevisioncenter.com&config=wWP2CJQuJC6&color=%23950AE6

 ---

-### 🚀 Future Improvements
+### Future Improvements

 None planned at this time.
-This project served as a **learning prototype** and proof of concept; Front Range Eye Physicians relies on a highly trained human scheduling team and will not integrate chatbot automation at this time.
+This project served as a **learning prototype** and proof of concept; Front Range Eye Physicians works with a highly trained human reception team and will most likely not integrate chatbot automation any time soon.

 ---